Ecosystem Recovery/ SJ-LIO

 Working together to protect and restore the San Juan Islands’ ecosystem.

 The San Juan LIO brings together numerous existing committees, governmental and non-government organizations, county agencies, tribes, and local watershed groups that coordinate actions to protect and restore the San Juan Islands’ ecosystem.
-Together, representatives from these organizations set priorities, design local near-term actions, locate and coordinate funds to implement those actions.
+Together, representatives from these organizations set priorities, design local near-term actions implement those actions.
 These actions then become a part of the PSP’s Action Agenda, which is essentially a “road map” to Puget Sound recovery.

 Accountability Oversight Committee